AhmedGamalRamadan/FakeStoreApp/README.md

 # Fake Store App

 ## Overview
-Jewelry Store is an Android app built with **Jetpack Compose** and **MVVM** architecture.
+Fake Store is an Android app built with **Jetpack Compose** and **MVVM** architecture.
 It fetches products from [FakeStore API](https://fakestoreapi.com/) and provides a smooth user experience with animations and transitions.

 ## Architecture block diagram
 ![Android Architecture](https://github.com/lofcoding/AndroidArchitectureSample/assets/109604722/ed29d956-1154-4518-9107-e4e1a34b4a35)